Skip to content

 By consistently applying this checklist, businesses can strengthen their fire safety practices, ensure regulatory compliance, and create a safer working environment for employees, visitors, and all occupants.

-Common Mistakes in Fire Risk Assessment
+Common Fire Risk Assessment Mistakes (and How to Avoid Them)

 While conducting a fire risk assessment is a legal and essential responsibility, many businesses fail to implement it effectively due to common but avoidable mistakes.
 These errors can significantly increase the likelihood of fire incidents, compromise workplace safety, and lead to non-compliance with fire safety regulations.
 Recognising and addressing these shortcomings is crucial for ensuring a robust and reliable fire safety strategy.